neu-se/CS4530-Fall-2024/Assignments/ip1/ip1.md

 ## Getting started with this assignment

 Start by accepting our [invitation](https://classroom.github.com/a/tJB92sbe).
 It will create a Github repository for you which will include the starter code for this assignment.
-If you are new to Git, your may want to review [this getting starter page](https://classroom.github.com/a/Tc-II7x4) first!
+If you are new to Git, you may want to review [this getting started page](https://classroom.github.com/a/Tc-II7x4) first!

 ### 1. Prerequisites

 #### 1.1 Install Node.js and npm

-If you haven't installed npm and node.js, follow the [tutorial on setting up a development environment for this class]({{site.baseurl}}{% link tutorials/week1-getting-started.md %})
+If you haven't installed npm and node.js, follow the [tutorial on setting up a development environment for this class](https://neu-se.github.io/CS4530-Fall-2024/tutorials/week1-getting-started)

 #### 1.2 Install MongoDB